iremkapucuoglu/p4b-website/content/en/posts/2020-04-25-mapillary.md

 ---
 ## Need for Data

-Data, data and more data!
+Data, data, and more data!
 While working on the [mFUND project](https://www.bmvi.de/SharedDocs/DE/Artikel/DG/mfund-projekte/GOAT.html) to bring GOAT’s features to the municipality of Fürstenfeldbruck, we have been looking for available information from many sources to accomplish the objectives.

 As always, OpenStreetMap has been a great source of information, a lot of details are still missing.
 Here comes [Mapillary](https://www.mapillary.com/) into play.
 The easy way to describe it would be “the Google Street View of open source”.
 People from all over the world have captured imagery from their cars, bikes, or just by walking millions of kilometers of city streets, roads, pedestrian, and bicycle paths to have an up-to-date source of what is going on in the streets.
 But that is not everything, Mapillary’s magic lies in their machine-generated map feature, with which they can automatically detect different objects from the images (traffic signs, fire hydrant, lane markings, bicycle racks, etc.) and estimate their position on the map.